veronikavkar/movie-app/README.md

 <img src="main_page.png"  width="700">

-The response from the server provides an object with information about the movie
+The response from the server provides an object with information about the movie.
 <img src="api.png"  width="700">

 ✔️ The ability to filter movies by genre.